MicrosoftDocs/sql-docs/docs/sql-server/sql-server-ver15-release-notes.md

 - **Issue and customer impact**: UTF-8 enabled collations cannot be used with some other [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] features.
 UTF-8 is not supported when the following [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] features are in use:

-  - Linked Server
+  - Linked Server (up to CTP 2.5 only)
   - In-memory OLTP
   - External Table for PolyBase
   - Always Encrypted

   > [!Note]
   > There is currently no UI support to choose UTF-8 enabled collations in Azure Data Studio or SQL Server Data Tools (SSDT).
-The latest [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] (SSMS) version supports choice of UTF-8 enabled collations in the UI.
+The latest [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] (SSMS) version 18 supports choice of UTF-8 enabled collations in the UI.

 - **Workaround**: No workaround for [!INCLUDE[SQL Server 2019](../includes/sssqlv15-md.md)] CTPs.